French Silk Pie Bites

 Don't lose this!
 Enter your email and we'll send it instantly.

-Step 4: In a large bowl, whisk together instant chocolate pudding mix and cold milk until smooth and thickened.
-Fold in 1½ c whipped topping to create a light, mousse-like texture.
+Step 4: In a large bowl, whisk together instant chocolate pudding mix and cold milk until smooth.
+Set aside for about five minutes until thickened (soft set).

 Step 6: Top with a dollop of whipped topping and dust with cocoa powder.
 Serve immediately for the best texture, or loosely cover and refrigerate until ready to enjoy.